AhoyISki/duat/duat-core/README.md

 ## Quick Start

-The capabilities of `duat-core` are largely the same as the capabilities of Duat, however, the main difference is the multi interface capabilities of this crate.
-In this crate, the interfaces are defined in terms of `U: Ui`,  which means that they can work on various different interfaces:
+The capabilities of `duat-core` are largely the same as the those of Duat, however, the main difference is the multi [`Ui`][__link0] APIs of this crate.
+In it, the public functions and types are defined in terms of `U: Ui`,  which means that they can work on various different interfaces:

 ```rust
 #[derive(Default, Clone)]